-The Board has adopted Handbook Section PS3450 "Financial Instruments" and is required to designate its financial instruments into one of the following two categories: (i) fair value; or (ii) cost or amortized cost.
+The Board applies Handbook Section PS3450 "Financial Instruments" and is required to designate its financial instruments into one of the following two categories: (i) fair value; or (ii) cost or amortized cost.
 All of the Board's financial instruments are measured at amortized cost using the effective interest method.

-The Board's financial instruments consist of accrued interest and other accounts receivable, loans receivable and real estate and are measured at amortized cost using the effective interest method.
-Transaction costs related to loans are recorded as part of the total amount outstanding.
+The Board's financial instruments consist of accounts receivable, interest and other receivables, loans receivable, due to the Province of Nova Scotia and advances from the Province of Nova Scotia and are measured at amortized cost using the effective interest method.